Ahmed1208/mancala-with-AI/README.md

 ### using Executable binary (Windows)

 #### note:
-windows default antivirus concider the executable file a potential threat so it is recommended to deactivate it or use python
+windows default antivirus consider the executable file a potential threat so it is recommended to deactivate it or use python

 ```
 ./Mancala.exe